OptimizationGuru/react-pulse/README.md

 - Remove Comments
 - Code Splitting

--package.json file is a configuration for npm, it keeps track of what version of each dependency is installed in the repository
+- package.json file is a configuration for npm, it keeps track of what version of each dependency is installed in the repository
--our project is dependent on a lot of dependencies, and npm manages those dependencies -npm takes care of what is the version of thpse dependencies inside package.json
+- our project is dependent on a lot of dependencies, and npm manages those dependencies
+- npm takes care of what is the version of thpse dependencies inside package.json

 # JOB of a Bundler/Parcel/Webpack